nautobot/nautobot-app-device-lifecycle-mgmt/docs/admin/install.md

     tenanted devices to show zero matching validations.
 Disabling it will revert tenanted devices to global-only matching; if those devices have no global Validated Software records, compliance will also drop to zero until the setting is re-enabled.

+!!! warning
+    `ValidatedSoftwareLCM` records that have **only** `device_tenants` set, with no `device_types`, `device_roles`, `devices`, `inventory_items`, or `object_tags`
+    assigned, will fail form validation after disabling `multi_tenant_mode`.
+In legacy mode, `device_tenants` does not count toward the required "at least one object" assignment, so these records cannot be saved in their current state.
+Before disabling the flag, either add a second assignment criterion to any tenant-only records, or accept that they will need to be updated before they can be edited.
+    These records will also have no compliance effect while the flag is off.